ahgraber/AIMLbling-about/content/blog/typos-part-4/index.md

 [two]({{< ref "/blog/typos-part-2" >}}), [three]({{< ref "/blog/typos-part-3" >}})) where I examine the influence typos have on LLM response quality.

-In this post, I'll use the typo generation function to induce typos with increasing frequency in the hopes of understanding how typos influence **generation**.
+In this post, I induce typos in a standardized set of prompts with increasing frequency in the hopes of understanding how typos influence **generation**.

 Code from these experiments is available [here](https://github.com/ahgraber/AIMLbling-about/tree/main/experiments/typos).

-If you recall, my hypothesis is that typos will increase error rates -- as typos alter the tokenization and embedding pipeline, the language model experiences distribution shift and cannot predict as well for the error-laden inputs.
-Therefore, language models will will have higher perplexity when working with text with typos and will have reduced response accuracy when answering questions with typos in the question text.
+If you recall, my hypothesis is that typos will increase error rates -- typos alter the tokenization and embedding pipeline such that the error-laden inputs are sufficiently different from the training data such that that the model cannot predict well (i.e., the model experiences distribution shift).
+As a result, language models will have higher perplexity when working with text with typos and will have reduced response accuracy when answering questions with typos in the question text.

 ## Design

-I reuse the dataset from [part two's investigation of tokenizers]({{< ref "/blog/typos-part-2" >}}), where the set of 100 tinyBenchmarks[^tinybench] MMLU questions act as a baseline and I have generated sets of the benchmark questions where I induce typos with an increasing rate.
+I reuse the dataset from [part two's investigation of tokenizers]({{< ref "/blog/typos-part-2" >}}), where the set of 100 _tinyBenchmarks_[^tinybench] MMLU questions act as a baseline and I have generated sets of the benchmark questions where I induce typos with an increasing rate.

 I continue use Llama2 and Llama3 in the hopes of understanding the differences the tokenizer vocabulary makes.
-Using these two models for comparison, I examine the influence of typos on the generative process by looking at `perplexity`, and investigate what that means in real-world tasks by actually running the tinyBenchmarks MMLU benchmark.
+Using these two models for comparison, I examine the influence of typos on the generative process by looking at perplexity, and investigate what that means in real-world tasks by actually running the _tinyBenchmarks_ MMLU benchmark.

 For each of these models: